MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/lrs-migration.md

 |**Crestron RL3**</br>|Not Available</br>|Preferred</br>|Not Available</br>|Not Available</br>|
 |**Do-It-Yourself**</br>|Available</br>|Available</br>|Not Available</br>|Not Available</br>|
 </br>
-We recommend you plan to update Lync Room System devices before LRS 1.0/1.1 deprecation.
+We recommend you plan to update Lync Room System devices before TLS 1.0/1.1 deprecation.
 Please contact Microsoft support if you need assistance with upgrade and check back this page for additional details on Do-It-Yourself option.
 </br>